Homemade Almond Joy Candies

 marshmallows and light corn syrup in a pan to make almond joys

-• Continue to stir over heat for an additional minute.
+• Stir until the marshmallows are melted, then continue to stir for an additional minute.
+Remove from stove.

-Stir well and transfer to a bowl to cool in the fridge.
+• Add coconut and vanilla.
+Stir well and transfer to a bowl.
+Chill in the fridge for 40 minutes.
 The mixture needs to get cool enough that it can be rolled into balls.

-• Dip each one in chocolate then let cool on a chilled marble slab, parchment paper, or on wax paper over a chilled cookie sheet.
+• Dip each one in chocolate, then let cool on the chilled tray.

 Nutrition Information